NexPlayer/Unity-SDK/advanced/multiview.md

     }
 ```

-Now lets override method **InitControllers** to do the final initialization of our controllers.
+Now let's override method **InitControllers** to do the final initialization of our controllers.

 ```csharp
 protected override void InitControllers()